A Levy to Continue Support for our Park

 • The property and buildings are historically significant to our neighborhood and region.

 The proposed tax levy is to continue the current $0.20 tax per $1000 of assessed property value.
+This is not a new tax.
 For the average Underwood property, ranging from $300,000 to $400,000, that would mean continuing an annual tax of $60-$80 per year, or $5-$6.67 per month.
 That, along with donations, grants, usage fees, and rental income, will allow Underwood Park to remain a public resource and asset for our community.

 A Board of Commissioners is elected to lead the UPRD and they are your neighbors and fellow Underwoodians.
 They want to hear from you about the future of our Underwood Park.
 UPRD governance is hyper-local.
 Do you have ideas about programs and events you would like to see at the Community Center or Park?
 The UPRD has regular monthly meetings, a website, and commissioners who are available and waiting to hear your ideas and suggestions.